 Her current academic appointment is Professor of Emergency Medicine at the University of Rochester School of Medicine and Dentistry.
 Previous academic appointments were at West Virginia University, Alderson-Broaddus College, and the Medical College of Pennsylvania.

-Salvatore Durante joined our team as Manager of Urgent Care Operations for The Exigence Group in 2010; he is now Regional Director, Urgent Care Operations for TeamHealth.
+Salvatore Durante joined our team as Manager of Urgent Care Operations for The Exigence Group in 2010; he is now Vice President, Urgent Care Operations for TeamHealth.
 In this capacity he oversees the operations and functions of all Immediate Care centers throughout the country, including Pulse Occupational Medicine.